-Polyneuropathy: the term used when more than one nerve system is affected.
+Polyneuropathy: when more than one nerve system is affected.

 Peripheral neuropathy: when the nerves responsible for movement are affected.
-Autonomic neuropathy: when nerves controlling your internal organs are affected - this can lead to problems with your digestion, sexual function and blood pressure.
+Autonomic neuropathy: when nerves controlling the internal organs are affected - this can lead to problems with digestion, sexual function and blood pressure.

-Cardiomyopathy: disease affecting the heart muscle.
+Cardiomyopathy: disease that affects the heart muscles.